confluenza/solo-template/src/pages/developers/03-DeployingToGithubPages.md

 "build:prefix-paths": "gatsby build --prefix-paths"
 ```

 To learn more about challenges when using a custom domain with a project repository, we recommend [How to set up MULTIPLE GitHub Pages websites with custom domains](https://deanattali.com/blog/multiple-github-pages-domains/).
+See also what GitHub Pages documentation says about [Managing a custom domain for your GitHub Pages site](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-a-subdomain).

 <style scoped>
 .scrollable {